NigelBreslaw/guardian-ghost/gg-mono/docs/starlight/src/content/docs/guides/react-native.md

 Prettier, eslint and jest have been removed from the package.json.
 This roughly halves the number of dependencies that were being installed.
 There were only a handful of React Native specific eslint rules so the loss might not be a big deal?
 Also need to see if vitest can be used to replace what jest was doing.

-Running `npx react-native doctor` can find issue in the dev environmemt.
+Running `npx react-native doctor` can find issue in the dev environment.

 ## iOS